MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/kubernetes-concepts.md

 For more information, see [Kubernetes deployments][kubernetes-deployments]

-##### Mixed-OS Deployments
+##### Mixed-OS deployments

-If a given AKS HCI target cluster consists of both Linux and Windows worker nodes, workloads need to be scheduled onto an OS that can support provisioning the workload.
+If a given Azure Kubernetes Service on Azure Stack HCI target cluster consists of both Linux and Windows worker nodes, workloads need to be scheduled onto an OS that can support provisioning the workload.
 Kubernetes offers two mechanisms to ensure workloads land on nodes with a target operating system:

 - *Node Selector* is a simple field in the pod spec that constraints pods to only be scheduled onto healthy nodes matching the operating system.
-- *Taints and tolerations* work together to ensure that pods are not scheduled onto inappropriate nodes.
-A node can be tainted so as to not accept pods that do not explicitly tolerate its taint through a "toleration" in the pod spec.
+- *Taints and tolerations* work together to ensure that pods are not scheduled onto nodes unintentionally.
+A node can be "tainted" so as to not accept pods that do not explicitly tolerate its taint through a "toleration" in the pod spec.

 For more information, see [node selectors][node-selectors] and [taints and tolerations][taints-tolerations].